What makes Ruby's blocks great

 end

 In addition to breaking out of the function that received the block (the map in this example), the function will return the value given to break.
-So in the above example, squares will contain [-666].
+So in the above example, squares will be set to [-666].

 These were the main things that make blocks in Ruby more than just anonymous functions.
 Still with me?
 Here is a little wrap up.